Since 1974, the Minnesota Center for Environmental Advocacy has been protecting our water, air, land and people.

 MCEA has been a consistent leader since it was founded in 1974 as the Project Environment Foundation.
-From drafting many of Minnesota’s key environmental laws in the 1970s to helping persuade the U.S. Department of Transportation last year to revise its funding guidelines to consider the needs of community residents through which new transit lines run, MCEA has been at the forefront of every major environmental success story in Minnesota.
+From drafting many of Minnesota’s key environmental laws in the 1970s to helping persuade the U.S. Department of Transportation in 2010 to revise its funding guidelines to consider the needs of community residents through which new transit lines run, MCEA has been at the forefront of every major environmental success story in Minnesota.
 It remains the only Minnesota nonprofit organization that combines on-staff legal, legislative, and scientific expertise in the effort to protect the environment.

-MCEA is led by a staff of 15 professional and administrative staff with diverse backgrounds and skills.
+MCEA is led by a staff of 13 professional and administrative staff with diverse backgrounds and skills.
 This includes individuals with legal, scientific, legislative, fundraising, program and executive experience.
 MCEA is supported by an 18 member Board of Directors that includes community, business, education, civic and environmental leaders.